 To conclude this exercise lets point out something about timing.
 In all the timing diagrams we have stated that the turn-on/turn-off of the the Green LED is instantaneous.
-In reality the change of the status of a digital output PIN involves some logic circuitry and this means that palTogglePad() requires a non-zero time to be put in practice.
-The execution time is nonetheless mush smaller as it in the order of hundreds of nanoseconds.
-Thus, we can confidently say that the turn-on/turn-off of the LED is almost instantaneous.
+In reality the change of the status of a digital output PIN involves some logic circuitry and this means that palTogglePad() requires a non-zero time to propagate the signal.
+This latency is much more bigger the more is high the load.
+In case of small loads like LEDs, the execution time is in the order of hundreds of nanoseconds.
+Thus, in our case, we can confidently say that the turn-on/turn-off of the LED is almost instantaneous.

 In the blinker thread what beats the time are the thread sleeps.
-Except in case of extreme CPU load or tight scheduling the timing provided by a sleep is extremely reliable: if the blinker thread is the thread with highest priority and sleeps are in the order of few milliseconds, even in case of extreme CPU load its schedule is reliable.
+Except in case of extreme CPU load or tight scheduling the timing provided by a ChibiOS’ sleep is extremely reliable: if the blinker thread is the thread with highest priority and sleeps are in the order of few milliseconds, even in case of extreme CPU load its schedule could be reliable.

 If you are interested in this argument you should absolutely walk through this further reading about scheduling and multi-threading.

-The duty cycle is a concept which is specific of square waves.
-In the common sense, the duty cycle is a percentage representing the fraction one period in which the signal is active.
+The duty cycle is a concept which is specific of square waves we are going to deepen in an article related to PWM.
+For now let us focus on the common sense: the duty cycle is a percentage representing the fraction of a period in which the signal is active.
 In our case since the LED is active on the high side the duty cycle is

-This means that if we want to keep the period to one second then the LED should be turned on for 200 ms and turned off for 800 ms. In this way the duty would be
+Let us assume we would to keep the period to 1 second but change the duty cycle from 50% to 25%.
+This mean the LED should be turned on for 250 ms and turned off for 750 ms. In this way the duty would be

-To match the requirement we have to slightly change the code in the main loop.
-For a generic STM32 Nucleo-64 it would be
+To implement this solution we have to slightly change the code in the main loop replacing the palToggleLine.
+This would allow us to assign different pauses after turn-on and turn-off.
+For a generic STM32 Nucleo-64 it would sound like this

 This code works as expected only if LED is connected as active high or, in other words, the LED stands lighted during the high phase of the signal.

-Looking at figure 4 we can see that the LD2 which is the green LED has its cathode connected to the ground and its anode connected in series with a 510Ω resistor to the PA5 (alias Arduino D13) and that means if PA5 is set as high (which is 3.3V) the current flow through the LED and it turns and this is the definition of active high.
+Looking at figure 4 we can see that the LD2 which is the green LED has its cathode connected to the ground and its anode connected in series with a 510Ω resistor to the PA5 (alias Arduino D13).
+Comparing this scheme with those shown in figure 6 we can notice that this is an active high configuration: palSet means turn-on, palClear means turn-off.